 With Claude's help I have been able to do things beyond my skill level though, so

+I am hopeful we will get something working and I can learn as we go.
 A primary example of this is MikoPoker, which now has around 2,500 lines of engine code

 and 7,500 lines of UI code.
 I didn't know PixiJS, but Claude was able to wire up